by Ashley Dickson-Ellison (@ashley_dicksonellison)

-We loved sharing some recent favorite middle-grade recommendations in episode 178, and Jen shared some great historical fiction middle-grade picks in her bookish fave last week.
-This past Wednesday's episode focused on the screen adaptation of Jennifer Matthieu's Moxie, which has a strong message supporting feminism and the empowerment of young womxn.
+We loved sharing some favorite middle-grade recommendations in episode 178, and Jen shared some great historical fiction middle-grade picks in her bookish fave last week.
+We also discussed the screen adaptation of Jennifer Matthieu's Moxie, which has a strong message supporting feminism and the empowerment of young women.
 A fun discovery that was shared in our buddy read group related to that book and adaptation is this video highlighting the amazing middle-school band featured in the film!
 While it was sad to hear some of the struggles the band members have been experiencing, it's awesome to see them channel those experiences into such creative music.

 BONUS RECS!
 Check out these reviews featuring middle-grade recommendations from Jen (@jen.loves.books).
 I'll be reading both of these soon!